thefinaljob/Making-Images-Look-Old/README.md

 Some environments have been able to convert it, although the image resulted is black and white.
 Other environments have run into errors with the python code causing errors.

+Two texture files have been included in the repository, feel free to test both of them out.

 Enjoy your images being transformed!